EnigmaCurry/d.rymcg.tech/_terminal/linux/README.md

 podman_arch --list
 ```

-(Note that if you invoked `arch --list`, it would show the same instances [as
+(Note that if you invoked `arch --list`, it would show the same instances as
+`podman_arch --list` [true only if both aliases use docker=podman], because they
-long as its the same docker], because they are both from the same template:
+are both from the same template: `arch`.
+If you want these two groups to be
-`arch`.
-If you want these to be distinct templates, you can symlink
+separate, you need to use distinct template names.)
-`Dockerfile.arch` to `Dockerfile.podman_arch`)

 Remove all the containers running the template `arch` :

 ```
-arch --rm-all
+podman_arch --rm-all
 ```

 ## Vendored Dockerfile example

-Suppose you have discovered a new project that includes a `Dockerfile` to build
+Suppose you have discovered a random new project that includes a `Dockerfile` to
-that project as an image.
-You can use this directly with `shell_container`!
+build that project as an image.
+You can build and use this directly with
+`shell_container`!
+You can use this method to replace those cumbersome,
+programming language specific, virtual packaging environments, like Python
+`virtualenv`.
+Use this same method for all your projects, no matter the language
+they are written in, they just need a `Dockerfile`.

 Take this example: [enigmacurry/daw](https://github.com/EnigmaCurry/daw/).
 This
-repository has a `Dockerfile` in the root directory, and so can be used with
+repository includes a `Dockerfile`, and so it can be used with
 `shell_container`.

-`enigmacurry/daw` is a Python powered Digital Audio Workstation (not really, its
+`enigmacurry/daw` is a Python powered Digital Audio Workstation (well not
-just some python code that makes some sound at this point).
-This container sends
+really, its just some python code that makes some sound at this point).
+This
-audio to your host pulseaudio server (only tested on Arch Linux).
+container sends audio to your host pulseaudio server (only tested on Arch
+Linux).

 Clone the repository: